lunfardo314/lunfardo314.github.io/overview/incentives.md

 - To incentivize token holders to contribute to the security of the ledger through constant movement of funds.
 See [cooperative consensus](overview/consensus.md).
 - To ensure *equity* and *financial fairness*.
 Each active token holder can expect a permissionless, fair, proportional, and predictable return on their *skin-in-the-game* on the ledger.

+Assuming that:
+* 1 slot corresponds to 10 seconds of the real time
+* $C=30,303,030$
-Assuming 1 slot corresponds to 10 seconds of the real time, and $C=30,303,030$ and tokens are moved every slot, maximum achievable annual inflation rate for the first 5 years will be as follows:
+* tokens are moved every slot

+* the maximum achievable annual inflation rate for the first 5 years will be as follows:

 | year | YoY inflation rate |
 |------|--------------------|